judgewooden/multi-sensor/README.md

 JSON | Do a http request to read JSON
 ADC pi + | Analogue-to-Digital board output [ADC Pi Plus](https://www.abelectronics.co.uk/p/56/ADC-Pi-Plus-Raspberry-Pi-Analogue-to-Digital-converter)
 ADAfruit | The Temperature & Humidity sensors [AM2302](https://www.adafruit.com/products/393)
+Dwarfpool | Read the current state of the mining on Dwarfpool Nest | Read the data from a nest device
-Python | Make customized calculations (using ninja2 style variable injection)
+Zwave | Read the data from a zwave enabled device Python | Make customized calculations (using ninja2 style variable injection)

 ## The Multicast bus

 There are two networks:

-1. Control bus - All components talk to each other on this bus, sending keep-alive messages and commands
+1. Control bus - All components talk to each other on this bus, sending keep-alive messages and commands.
 2. Data bus - Only collector components listen to this bus and sensors send data on this bus.

 For both busses each message carries a millisecond timevalue, sequence number and a to/from Codifier.
 The following message types are supported: